BalajSaleem/criterion/CRITERION.md

 ## 1. Purpose

 Help people understand Islam through authentic sources using natural language queries.
-Guide people curious about Islam to the true religion.
-This is a t
+This project uses a chat interface to answer the user's queries about islam.
+It utilises quran and ahadith to provide authentic, grounded answers.
+The goal is to guide user's to islam with wisdom, compassion, empathy and truth.

 **What makes us different:**